Thinking, Fast and Slow: Reception

 As of 2012 the book had sold over one million copies.
 On the year of its publication, it was on the New York Times Bestseller List.
 The book was reviewed in media including the Huffington Post, The Guardian, The New York Times, The Financial Times, The Independent, Bloomberg and The New York Review of Books.

 The book was also widely reviewed in academic journals, including the Journal of Economic Literature, American Journal of Education, The American Journal of Psychology, Planning Theory, The American Economist, The Journal of Risk and Insurance, The Michigan Law Review, American Scientist, Contemporary Sociology, Science, Contexts, The Wilson Quarterly, Technical Communication, The University of Toronto Law Journal, A Review of General Semantics and Scientific American Mind.

-The book was also reviewed in a monthly magazine Observer, published by the Association for Psychological Science.
+The book was also reviewed in the monthly magazine Observer, published by the Association for Psychological Science.

 The book has achieved a large following among baseball scouts and baseball executives.
 The ways of thinking described in the book are believed to help scouts, who have to make major judgements off little information and can easily fall into prescriptive yet inaccurate patterns of analysis.

 The last chapter of Paul Bloom's Against Empathy discusses concepts also touched in Daniel Kahneman's book, Thinking, Fast and Slow, that suggest people make a series of rational and irrational decisions.
 He criticizes the argument that "regardless of reason's virtues, we just aren't any good at it."
 His point is that people are not as "stupid as scholars think they are."
 He explains that people are rational because they make thoughtful decisions in their everyday lives.
 For example, when someone has to make a big life decision they critically assess the outcomes, consequences, and alternative options.

-Author Nicholas Taleb has equated the book's importance to that of Adam Smith's The Wealth of Nations and Sigmund Freud's The Interpretation of Dreams.
+The author Nicholas Taleb has equated the book's importance to that of Adam Smith's The Wealth of Nations and Sigmund Freud's The Interpretation of Dreams.

-A paper published by Frontiers in Artificial Intelligence discusses a new system: System 3, which represents "socially conditioned behavior influenced by societal norms and self-awareness."